elixir-europe/rdmkit/pages/your_tasks/existing_data.md

     * Journal websites will have a “Submitter Guide”, where you’ll find lists of recommended deposition databases per discipline, or generalist repositories.
 For instance, {% tool "scientific-data-s-recommended-repositories" %}.
     * You can also find the databases supported by a journal through the policy interface of {% tool "fairsharing" %}.

+* Look up relevant publications in {% tool "europe-pmc" %} and similar research databases, then check through {% tool "europe-pmc" %} for linked datasets.
+You can do the reverse and search for articles that link to specific datasets in {% tool "elixir-deposition-databases-for-biomolecular-data"}.

 * Search registries for suitable data repositories.
     * {% tool "fairsharing" %} is an ELIXIR resource listing repositories.
     * {% tool "re3data" %} lists repositories from all fields of science.